The Gone Game

-The Gone Game is an Indian psychological thriller miniseries directed by Nikhil Bhat, starring Sanjay Kapoor, Shweta Tripathi, Shriya Pilgaonkar and Arjun Mathur.
+The Gone Game is an Indian psychological thriller miniseries directed by Nikhil Nagesh Bhat, starring Sanjay Kapoor, Shweta Tripathi, Shriya Pilgaonkar and Arjun Mathur.
 It was shot almost entirely within the confines of their homes and directed remotely, during the COVID-19 pandemic in India.
 It premiered on Voot on 20 August 2020.
-Second season released on 7th of July 2022.
+The second season released on 7 July 2022.

 Plot

 The series starts with Sahil's condition and visible symptoms of being COVID-19 positive.
 Later episodes try to showcase multiple threads and the plot line gets messier with each episode.